carloskekwa/Custom-Keyboard-Prediction/README.md

  Mainly you will use this Library in a Custom Keyboard Prediction.
  So to do that :

-         // in the Container app, in the AppDelegate.m
+n the Container app, in the AppDelegate.m

          - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {
          //declare a specific entry for realm
           NSURL *realmPath = [[[NSFileManager defaultManager] containerURLForSecurityApplicationGroupIdentifier:APP_GROUP_ID] URLByAppendingPathComponent:REALM_DB_NAME];